-Situated on the West Coast of the South Island, Westport is a reknowned for it's insanely beautiful rugged coastline; home to world class surf breaks and unique wildlife.
-Passionate in our pursuit to keep this playground wild, the Kiwi Experience team lead regular beach clean ups with the help of our regional partners, Bazil’s Hostel and Surf School, Buller District Council, Smart Environmental and Buller Boardriders Club.
+Situated on the West Coast of the South Island, Westport is renowned for its insanely beautiful rugged coastline; home to world-class surf breaks and unique wildlife.
+Passionate in our pursuit to keep this playground wild, the Kiwi Experience team lead regular beach cleanups with the help of our regional partners, Bazil’s Hostel and Surf School, Buller District Council, Smart Environmental and Buller Boardriders Club.
 Each month, passengers save on average 250kgs of rubbish from entering New Zealand's oceans.

-Kiwi Experience’s eco-friendly answer to increased demand for accommodation from passengers has been to install glamping (glamour meets camping!) tents at key locations en-route.
+Over the summer months, Kiwi Experience instal #FOMO inducing glamping tents at mind-blowing locations across New Zealand.
 Where possible, they are powered by solar pods and we remove them at the end of the summer season - allowing Mother Nature to take back the lands they occupy after our visitors return home.
-Our glamping sites are a unique way for Kiwi Experience passengers to enjoy the country; bringing our passengers closer to nature.
-Read Jordan Hosner's glamping story with Kiwi Experience.
+The glamping sites are a unique way for Kiwi Experience passengers to enjoy the country; bringing our passengers closer to nature.

-When you buy your pass with Kiwi Experience, you have the option to help offset your carbon footprint by purchasing a tree which Kiwi Experience will plant with help from a local school.
-Eventually, we'd love to have our own forest of native trees and offset our carbon footprint entirely.
-You can also donate to our Give A Little page.
+When you buy an experience with Kiwi Experience, you have the option to help offset your carbon footprint by purchasing a tree.
+We personally plant these trees with help from a local school.
+To date, the team has helped to plant thousands of trees across New Zealand; allowing native birdlife to flourish once again.

 Saving the Kiwi